web3-nomad/hedera-docs/tutorials/hello-world/create-fund-account.md

 If the version number that is output is **lower** than the required versions, please re-install or update that item.

-If the version number that is output is **same or higher** than the required versions, you have met the prequisites! 🎉
+If the version number that is output is **same or higher** than the required versions, you have met the prerequisites! 🎉

 </details>

 ***

+## Get started

-## Get started: Set up project
+### Set up project

 To follow along, start with the `main` branch, which is the _default branch_ of this repo.
 This gives you the initial state from which you can follow along with the steps as described in the tutorial.